jhajek/forge/_drafts/2022-06-15-configure-android-jenkins-project.md

 ### Android Commandline tools

-You will need the sdkmanager for installing Android packages (version compiling tools) which is part of the commandline-tools.
-You no longer need the Android-sdk package installed via apt -- that is too old.
-These commandline tools run the Android compile from the commandline via the `Jenkinsfile`
+You will need the `sdkmanager` for installing Android packages (version compiling tools) which is part of the [`commandline-tools`](https://developer.android.com/studio/command-line#tools-sdk "Android Command Line tools") zip file.
+You no longer need the `android-sdk` package installed via apt -- that is too old.
+These commandline-tools run the Android build tools from the commandline via the `Jenkinsfile`.

 After you download the cmmdlinetools (I had to download them on windows and sftp the to the Jenkins Server)

 * Unzip the contents
 * Using the direct path install the tools via the command:
   * ```./cmdline-tools/bin/sdkmanager --install "cmdline-tools;latest" --sdk_root=/home/vagrant/android_sdk```
-  * The ```--sdk_root``` is the place where the new sdk tools will go
+  * The ```--sdk_root``` is the directory where the new sdk tools will be installed to
-* Set the .bashrc to add the path to the sdkmanager to the system path
+* Set the `.bashrc` to add the path to the `sdkmanager` to the system path
 * Set the Jenkins global settings to find this path
-  * set `ANDROID_SDK_HOME` to the `sdk_root` you defined earlier
+  * Set `ANDROID_SDK_HOME` to the `sdk_root` you defined earlier
   * On Linux set `JAVA_HOME` to `/usr`

-Once everything is set the output of --list_installed should look like below.
+Once everything is set the output of `--list_installed` should look like below.
 Finally there is a permission issue to consider.
-In order for `Jenkins` to use the `sdkmanager` and write files -- the sdkmanager would need to owned by `jenkins:jenkins` -- but if you want to install packages -- the files should be owned by your user.
+In order for `Jenkins` to use the `sdkmanager` and write files -- the `sdkmanager` would need to owned by `jenkins:jenkins` -- but if you want to install packages -- the files should be owned by your user.
 A few things can be done:

-* use sudo
+* use `sudo`
-* chown -R jenkins:jenkins and then back to your own user
+* `chown -R jenkins:jenkins` and then back to your own user
+* Though there has to be a better way to do this

 ```bash
 sdkmanager --list_installed